MuthuBharathi29/Zepto_Data-Exploration/README.md

 3.What products are out of stock despite being high in demand?

 4.How to classify inventory into low, medium, and bulk categories?

+## Data Exploration & Cleaning

+1.Checked for null values and duplicates.

+2.Identified products with zero MRP or selling price and removed them.

+3.Converted paise into rupees for consistent pricing.

+4.Grouped products based on weight categories (Low, Medium, Bulk).